abhishekchhibber/Titanic-Data-Visualization/README.md

 **Feedback 3:**
 _"There is a lot of ambiguity.
 Can you write something for the reader to understand?
 Use different charts or colors, or club some of the charts together to make it more meaningful."_

-## Summary

-**Key findings from the dataset:**

-* More males and females survived from Class-I, than Class-II and Class-III

 ## Further Exploration